nathanberry97/personalWebsite/web/posts/fzfSession.md

 ## 2024-02-18

 ```
-Forget about automating your job, automate your terminal.
+Forget about automating your job, automate your terminal
 ```

 For the longest time I've been using tmux and setting aliases to open up my